If you are looking for service dog training near me, you have found the very best service dog training Los Angeles California has to offer.

 If you have a PSD and would like to receive the best service dog training in Los Angeles please contact us today.

 An emotional service dog while extremely valuable to many people and enhancing the quality of life for many, are not considered service dogs.
 There is a difference between an ESD that makes a person feel better, more secure, comfortable, confident, socially engaging, etc. vs. a PSD that performs specific tasks to mitigate a disability.
-Without the PSD a person with a disability would not be able to function and perform minimum life activities without the help of a service dog.
+Without a PSD a person with a disability would not be able to function and perform minimum life activities without the help of a service dog.

 If the latter describes your current state, you may qualify for a PSD and your service dog will be required to perform tasks to mitigate your specific psychiatric disability.